symfony/symfony-docs/routing/custom_route_loader.rst

 Creating a custom Loader
 ------------------------

-To load routes from some custom source (i.e. from something other than annotations, YAML or XML files), you need to create a custom route loader.
+To load routes from some custom source (e.g. from something other than annotations, YAML or XML files), you need to create a custom route loader.
 This loader has to implement :class:`Symfony\\Component\\Config\\Loader\\LoaderInterface`.